 Household #188: Ana de Sandoval, su hijos: Phelisiano, Santiago, Manuel, Juan Matheo

 Household# 189: Francisco de la Candelaria; su mujer, Francisca, su hijos, Juan, Bentura.

 On 1 May 1697, Ana de Sandoval recieved livestock and supplies from Governor de Vargas.
 "Ana de Sandoval; her sons; Feliciano, Santiago, Manuel, Juan Mateo: 7.5 sveras of lana, 6.25 beyeta, 16 mantas, 15 sheep, 5 goats, 2 cows, 1 bull."

 The next entry was for her son Francisco: "Francisco de la Candelaria, Francisca, Juan Ventura; 6 varas of lana, 5 of bayeta, 13 mantas, 11 sheep, 5 goats, 2 cows, 1 bull."

 Ana married Blas de la Candelaria.
-(Blas de la Candelaria was born about 1680 in Nueva España of España 252 and died before 1689 in Río Abajo, Nuevo Méjico, Nueva España 252.)
+(Blas de la Candelaria died before 1680 in Río Abajo, Nuevo Méjico, Nueva España 252.)